1) Rate Structure Changes

 NOTABLE CHANGES UNDER THE RATE STRUCTURE

-The untreated water rates will be standardized to increase ease of understanding and administration.
+The untreated water rates have been standardized to increase ease of understanding and administration.

-Annual Service Charge – The annual service charge for agricultural irrigation purposes is currently assessed per acre.
-The service charge is proposed to be assessed the same rate per account.
+Annual Service Charge – The annual service charge for agricultural irrigation purposes was previously assessed per acre.
+The service charge is now to be assessed the same rate per account.
 The service charge covers the customer service and billing costs.

 Usage Charge – The usage charge covers the cost of purchasing source water, delivery, and conservation programs.
 The usage charge for agricultural irrigation service has historically been lower than other customer classes.
-In response to customer feedback on our draft plan, the proposed increase in the usage charge is part of a three-year phase-in of rate adjustments to bring the rates to be the same as for all customers.
-The current usage charge is $124.92 per acre-foot (or $0.38 per thousand gallons).
-The proposed standard usage charge for all customer classes is $2.13 per thousand gallons (or $694.02 per acre-foot).
-The District recognizes that the rate adjustment may have a significant business impact for customers, therefore is proposing to make the usage charge adjustments for agricultural irrigation service over three years.
-The proposed rate adjustment is $1.47 per thousand gallons (or $478.97 per acre-foot).
+In response to customer feedback on our draft plan, the increase in the usage charge is part of a three-year phase-in of rate adjustments to bring the rates to be the same as for all customers.
+The 2018 usage charge was $124.92 per acre-foot (or $0.38 per thousand gallons).
+The 2019 standard usage charge for all customer classes is $2.13 per thousand gallons (or $694.02 per acre-foot).
+The District recognizes that the rate adjustment may have a significant business impact for customers, therefore will make the usage charge adjustments for agricultural irrigation service over three years.
+The rate adjustment is $1.47 per thousand gallons (or $478.97 per acre-foot).

 2) Annual Rate Adjustment

-- Meet the increasing costs of operating and maintaining the system as well as delivering water
+- Meet the increasing costs of operating and maintaining the system as well as treating and delivering water

 - Continue repairing and replacing aging pipes and other facilities